-Principal adverse impacts
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights anticorruption and anti-bribery matters. - A consideration of the principal adverse impacts (PAI) of these investments on sustainability factors.

-- A consideration of the principal adverse impacts (PAI) of these investments on sustainability factors. - How have the indicators for adverse impacts on sustainability factors been taken into account?
+- How have the indicators for adverse impacts on sustainability factors been taken into account ?